-In most markets world-wide, capacity demand growth has proved remarkably impervious to fluctuations in overall economic activity.
+In most markets worldwide, capacity demand growth has proved remarkably impervious to fluctuations in overall economic activity.
 BSCC expects the Palau market will demonstrate renewed strong growth once tourism resumes.

-BSCC developed a Business Plan for fiscal years 2023 - 2027 which is briefly discussed below.
+BSCC developed a Business Plan for fiscal years 2024 - 2028 which is briefly discussed below.

-The Plan includes the PC2 project, which commenced in 2021 and is currently expected to be completed by Q1 2025.
-The total PC2 project will cost \$29.8M and connects the ECHO Cable to a new landing station at Ngardmau (CAP-O).
-The plan also includes completing the network extension to Airai in 2023, and the further refinement of operational processes and strengthening of operational capability.
-The Plan is available for download on the BSCC web site.
+The Plan includes the PC2 project, which commenced in 2021 and is currently expected to be completed by Q4 2025.
+The total PC2 project will cost \$30.6M and connects the ECHO Cable to a new landing station at Ngardmau (CAP-O).
+The plan also includes further refinement of operational processes and strengthening of operational capability.
+The Business Plan is available for download on the BSCC website at belaucable.com.